As divorce law is set to be reformed to remove blame, we look at a modern way for couples to separate.

 Current divorce law

-At present, there are five grounds for divorce:
+At present, there are five grounds and steps to process conscious completions:

-For those who do not want to wait two years, the only way to proceed with a divorce is by claiming adultery or unreasonable behaviour, both of which apportion blame.
+For those who do not want to wait long term, the only way to proceed with a divorce is by claiming adultery or unreasonable behaviour through legal services, both of which apportion blame.

 This adds to the emotional stress of a separation, making things harder and more acrimonious.
 Nuffield Foundation figures found that 70 percent of divorcing couples said that citing fault made the process more bitter and 21 percent said it made it harder to sort out arrangements for the children.